The 10 Best Product Photographers in Austin

 Anna Sommer started The Shine Studio to help businesses and brands find their voice through the visual medium.
 And since more and more people rely on e-commerce than ever, Anna has tailored her work to meet your online needs.
 From social media to welcome page images, her photography carries just the right notes to encourage potential clients to look closer.

-Shanna Hickman is an Austin product photographer whose range covers food, architecture, and general products like apparel and interior decor.
-Having graduated with a Bachelor of Fine Art in Photography and Digital Media, she’s used her expertise in partnership with a long list of professional clients, including Frost Wines, Pharao Jewelry, and Juliet Italian Kitchen.
+Shanna Hickman is an Austin product photographer whose range covers food, architecture, and general products like apparel and interior design.
+Having graduated with a bachelor of fine art in photography and digital media, she’s used her expertise in partnership with a long list of professional clients, including Frost Wines, Pharao Jewelry, and Juliet Italian Kitchen.

 We love the diverse styles Shanna is capable of using to bring to life the stories of differing brands!
 Regardless of whether she’s working with a restaurant or a jewelry company, she has the lighting, angles, and focus to manage a successful collaboration.
 We especially enjoy her on-location work as it allows us to not only appreciate what’s on offer but get a sense of the atmosphere as well.